Trazodone for Dogs: How Long It Lasts & Dosage by Weight

 Monitoring Your Dog on Trazodone

-- • Note whether the desired calming effect occurs
+- • Duration: How long did the calming effect last?

 Related Reading